Material

 with Dartmouth students Hugo Nam and Ty Fierce Metteba.

-Exhibitions and visits at schools, September 2018 -
+Exhibitions and visits at schools and organizations, September 2018 -

 Hanover High School, January 2020